johandry/blog/content/post/intro-microservice-in-go.md

 }
 {{</highlight>}}

-In this example it's ok to return the JSON in one line but if we want to make it pretty we use the function `MarshalIndent` like this:
+In this example it's ok to return the JSON in one line but if we want to print it in pretty format we use the function `MarshalIndent()` like this:

 {{<highlight golang>}}
 verJSON, err := json.MarshalIndent(version, "", "  ")
 {{</highlight>}}

-But we are also going to return a movie object based on its ID or all the stored movies.
-So, let's have a movie structure and mock it with some values:
+The main function of this microservice is to return movie objects.
+So, let's have a movie structure and initialize it with some testing values:

 {{<highlight golang>}}
 type Movie struct {